myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-06-27T14:30:29.942Z
+>
+> lol you know it’s birdapp, they went out of their way to pour boiling water on the money tree that is called Twitter Blue and made a huge mistake.
+They have no sense of monetization

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-06-27T14:18:41.961Z
+>
+> Next GAFAM

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-06-27T14:14:11.312Z
+>
+> birdapp should add the feature to remove temporary functionality restrictions for an additional fee.
+It would be a record breaking surplus

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-06-27T12:12:57.016Z
 >
 > Yes, ALWAYS